hertz30/hertz30.github.io/Mask-Scalper.md

 ### Lead audio engineer:
 * Spearheaded the migration to FMOD, optimizing audio stability for WebGL deployment.
 * Both the other developer, Nicholas, and I had experience in WWise, which was very helpful as he was able to quickly pick up FMOD and I was able to delegate some of the SFX integration to him.
-* Implemented dynamic music scaling, using FMOD to procedurally increase tempo and tension as the game difficulty ramps up, in order to induce a creeping feeling of anxiety.
+* Implemented dynamic music transitions and scaling, using FMOD to procedurally increase tempo and tension as the game difficulty ramps up, in order to induce a creeping feeling of anxiety.

 ### Project manager:
 * We had a strict 48-hour deadline for the Global Game Jam.
 I was the most experienced game developer on this team, so I was also in charge of task delegation and version control, ensuring a polished build was ready for the final GGJ presentation.
-* Directed a cross-functional team of four: A developer (Nicholas), an artist (Trent), and a composer (Austin), as well as myself.
+* Directed a cross-functional team of four: Nicholas (Developer), Trent (Artist), and Austin (Composer), as well as myself.
-    * Trent worked on finding and making assets, models, and textures for the game.
-He also provided many of the sound effects we used.
+    * Trent Mason worked on assets, models, and textures for the game, including many of the sound effects we used.
-    * Austin made our music, which really sets the tone for the game and is absolutely fantastic.
+    * Austin Hawkesworth made our music, which really sets the tone for the game.
 He also planned out our UI, and will also be making our trailer for the Steam release.
-    * Nicholas did a bit of everything, he worked on the intro/outro sequences of the game and did a great job.
+    * Nicholas Kajiwara did a bit of everything, he worked on the intro/outro sequences of the game and did a great job.
 He also implemented a lot of sounds throughout the game, and compressed a lot of textures as well as did some art to achieve the low-fidelity artstyle that we were going for.
-* For our presentation, Trent and Austin were out of town, while Nicholas had stayed up all night working on the game and was out of commission, so I was responsible for polishing the demo, publishing a build, and presenting the project as the primary team representative.
+* For our presentation, I was the only available representative, so I was responsible for polishing the demo, publishing a build, and presenting the project as the team lead.
+I also spearheaded the effort to bring the game to Steam.

-## Code Sample: Enemy System
+## Demo Code Sample: Enemy System

 <video width="100%" controls>
   <source src="https://github.com/user-attachments/assets/4aa9a3c0-c880-4cb8-a129-0031e11ae1a7" type="video/mp4">